-Work is being done to ensure at least 25% female managers in the company which was achived in 2021/22.
-This is accomplished by using recruitment agencies to find the best employees and to ensure that the candidates include well-qualified women.

-Making the company more attractive to managers of both genders, such as by ensuring there is an HR policy that promotes the career opportunities of both men and women, which is accomplished by offering a flexible and family-friendly workplace.
+- Work is being done to ensure at least 38% female managers in the company.
+This is not accomplished in 2023/24 but in all new positions the company uses recruitment agencies to find the best employees and to ensure that the candidates in clude well-qualified women. - Making the company more attractive to managers of both genders, such as by ensuring there is an HR policy that pro motes the career opportunities of both men and women, which is accomplished by offering a flexible and family-fri endly workplace.